awslabs/data-on-eks/website/docs/gen-ai/inference/nvidia-nim-llama3.md

 ![alt text](../../../../gen-ai/nvidia-nims/images/all-pod-svc.png)

 :::info
 The `Llama3` model deployed is specified in `gen-ai/nvidia-nims/helm-values/nim-llm.yaml` with below config.
-Please visit <https://build.nvidia.com/explore/discover> to explore more.
+Please visit [this page](https://build.nvidia.com/explore/discover) to explore more.
 You may simply update this image configuration if you want to change to deploy another model.
 :::

 ```yaml